Employee Assistance Programme

 Essex Market

-Commissioners are currently working to implement a new, transformative model for mental health supported accommodation across the County.
-This new tiered model, which includes Intensive Assessment Beds, Complex, High and Medium and Low level provision will go live in North and West Essex from October 2022, and it is hoped that the same model will be implemented across Mid and South Essex from 2023.
-Tender documentation will be released to the market at the end of March 2022.
+Commissioners are currently working on the implementation of a new transformative model of mental health supported accommodation across the County.
+The new tiered model, which includes Intensive Assessment Beds, Complex, High and Medium and Low level provision is mobilised in North, West and Mid Essex with mobilisation continuing across South Essex during 2024.

 There has been some impact within accommodation over the last two years, with staff and clients becoming unwell and needing to isolate.
 However, at present the impacts are being managed within the system.

-There is also focus on improving the outcomes for clients in existing services, particularly in relation to move on to independence and community connection.
+ECC will also focus on improving outcomes for people in services, particularly in relation to move on to full independence, connections to their communities, access to education and training and also to volunteering and employment.